gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 Arithmetic
 ++++++++++

-Count 8/12
+Count 0/12

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Add2                                     6               OK              Implemented by Add
-BcAdd2                                                   Not test        Not implemented Sub2                                     1               OK              Implemented by Sub Mul2                                     1               OK              Implemented by Mul Div2                                     6               OK              Implemented by Div
-Pow2                                     1               OK              Implemented by Pow
-AddScalar                                6               Not test        Implemented by Add MulScalar                                1               OK              Implemented by Mul PowScalar                                1               OK              Implemented by Pow RSubScalar                               6               Not test        Implemented by Sub RDivScalar                               6               OK              Implemented by Div RPowScalar                               1               Not test        Implemented by Pow
+Add2                                     6               Not test        Implemented by Add BcAdd2                                                   Not test        Not implemented Sub2                                     1               Not test        Implemented by Sub Mul2                                     1               Not test        Implemented by Mul Div2                                     6               Not test        Implemented by Div Pow2                                     1               Not test        Implemented by Pow AddScalar                                6               Not test        Implemented by Add MulScalar                                1               Not test        Implemented by Mul PowScalar                                1               Not test        Implemented by Pow RSubScalar                               6               Not test        Implemented by Sub RDivScalar                               6               Not test        Implemented by Div RPowScalar                               1               Not test        Implemented by Pow
 ======================================== =============== =============== =================================================

 Logical
 +++++++

-Count 11/24
+Count 0/24

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Sign                                                     Not test        Not implemented Minimum2                                 6               OK              Implemented by Min Maximum2                                 6               OK              Implemented by Max MinimumScalar                            6               OK              Implemented by Clip MaximumScalar                            6               OK              Implemented by Clip LogicalAnd                               1               OK              Implemented by And LogicalOr                                1               OK              Implemented by Or LogicalXor                               1               OK              Implemented by Xor Equal                                    1               OK              Implemented by Equal NotEqual                                                 Not test        Not implemented GreaterEqual                                             Not test        Not implemented Greater                                  1               OK              Implemented by Greater LessEqual                                                Not test        Not implemented Less                                     1               OK              Implemented by Less LogicalAndScalar                                         Not test        Not implemented LogicalOrScalar                                          Not test        Not implemented LogicalXorScalar                                         Not test        Not implemented
+Sign                                                     Not test        Not implemented Minimum2                                 6               Not test        Implemented by Min Maximum2                                 6               Not test        Implemented by Max MinimumScalar                            6               Not test        Implemented by Clip MaximumScalar                            6               Not test        Implemented by Clip LogicalAnd                               1               Not test        Implemented by And LogicalOr                                1               Not test        Implemented by Or LogicalXor                               1               Not test        Implemented by Xor Equal                                    1               Not test        Implemented by Equal NotEqual                                                 Not test        Not implemented GreaterEqual                                             Not test        Not implemented Greater                                  1               Not test        Implemented by Greater LessEqual                                                Not test        Not implemented Less                                     1               Not test        Implemented by Less LogicalAndScalar                                         Not test        Not implemented LogicalOrScalar                                          Not test        Not implemented LogicalXorScalar                                         Not test        Not implemented